Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

 - ``type`` (Optional.
 Like ``normandy-exp``, max length 20 characters)
 - ``enrollmentId`` (Optional.
 Like ``5bae2134-e121-46c2-aa00-232f3f5855c5``, max length 40 characters)

-In the event any of these fields are truncated, a warning is printed to the console.
+In the event any of these fields are truncated, a warning is printed to the console

+Note that this list includes other types of deliveries, including Normandy rollouts and Nimbus feature defaults.

 Version History
 ---------------